RAGA

 THE NATURE OF RAGA

 A raga is a character.
 Each raga has an intrinsic mood or atmosphere, and a unique temperament.
 When well rendered, its spirit is evoked, and its quality is revealed.
-Melodically, a raga is a matrix — the interplay of certain musical intervals, accents, silences, and movements — through which improvisation and composition become possible and meaningful.
+Melodically, a raga is a matrix — the interplay of certain musical intervals, inflections, accents, silences, and movements — through which improvisation and composition become possible and meaningful.
 Within these boundaries, freedom exists.

 THE VOICE OF THE SITAR